July 9 -19, 2026

 Of this we are certain: there remains a necessity for sacred and mysterious lullabies.
 A poetic investigation as a prelude to assembling a durable ruckus.
 The space and time for the conjuring of new mythologies.
 Reinventing the outlines of a grammar for a world we desire.

-We will honour our commitment to retain the courage of a clown and hold the line on the sanctity of creative irascibility.
+We will honour our commitment to retain the courage of a clown.

 In this time of monsters, come as you are.
 Build your mafia.